circleci/circleci-docs/jekyll/_cci2/orbs-best-practices.md

 Any information that could be considered "secret" such as API keys, auth tokens and passwords, should never be entered directly as parameter values.
 Instead, the orb developer should use the [env_var_name]({{site.baseurl}}/reusing-config/#environment-variable-name) parameter type, which expects the string value of the name of the environment variable that contains the secret information.
 The `env_var_name` parameter type will fail validation if the parameter value is not a POSIX-compliant environment variable name.
 This is designed to assist in preventing users from accidentally entering the secret value directly as a string.

 If your orb requires an "API key", you should create a parameter named `api_key` of type `env_var_name`.
-The user of your orb would then pass the name of the environment variable containing the API key as the value of the `api_key` parameter.
+The developer using of your orb would then pass the name of the environment variable containing the API key as the value of the `api_key` parameter.

 ```yaml
 parameters: